apache/shenyu-website/content/en/projects/shenyu/divide-plugin/index.md

  ```

-#### rule setting
+#### Rule Handler

  <img src="/img/shenyu/basicConfig/pluginHandle/rule1_en.png" width="80%" height="80%" />

-rule setting，corresponding to the `handle` field of [selector and rule management] (../selector-and-rule)，It is the processing rule that the gateway adopts after the final matching of the traffic is completed.
-For more information, please refer to [Plugin Processing Management](../plugin-handle-explanation) in Plugin Managemen.
+Rule Handler, corresponding to the `handle` field of [Selector And Rule Config](../selector-and-rule).
+It is the processing rule that the gateway adopts after the final matching of the traffic is completed.
+For more information, please refer to [Plugin handle management](../plugin-handle-explanation) in Plugin Config.

 * detailed processing setting：
   * `loadStrategy`: if the `http` client is a cluster, which load balancing strategy is adopted when the `Apache ShenYu` gateway is called, currently supports `roundRobin`, `random` and `hash`.